DrewNaylor/mint-y-theme/README.md

   - Undershoot appears if you can scroll to see more content in a scroll area.
 - The titlebars have better contrast for the titlebar text.
   - This was mentioned as something that would be modified for Mint-Y by the Mint team, but I want to also improve contrast.
-  - For dark variants, focused windows have white text and regular color percentage (1.0) for the background.
+  - For dark variants, focused windows have white text (at rgb 255,255,255) and original Mint-Y alpha value (1.0) for the background.
+  - Unfocused dark titlebars use the regular Mint-Y text color and background color, except the background uses 50% (0.5) alpha opacity for its color.
-  - Light variants for focused windows have black text and regular color percentage (1.0) for the background.
+  - Light variants for focused windows have black text (at rgb 80,80,80) and default Mint-Y background color (rgba).
-  - Unfocused windows have the regular Mint-Y text color and 50% color percentage (0.5 in the theme files).
+  - Unfocused light titlebars have the regular Mint-Y text color and 80% color percentage (alpha 0.8 in the theme files).

 Please note that this fork isn't complete even with the list above; that'll be the things I'll work on first.
 If more changes are done, I'll add them to the list.